 Garden Bed Planting Tips

 If you’re planting flowers, choose perennials that bloom year after year.
 Perennial flowers last longer than annuals, so you’ll enjoy blooms throughout the season.
-Choose bulbs that flower early in spring, such as tulips, daffodils, crocuses, and hyacinths.
-You can also plant bulbs later in the summer when temperatures are cooler.

 - How to Camouflage Your Meter Box with Paint